wiera987/PDFComp/README.md

 * PdfiemViewer.Native.x86_xx.xxxx (for your environment)
 * Diff4Net

-Also, build a custom version of [PdfiumViewer] and replace [PdfiumViewer].
+Also, the custom version of PdfiumViewer.csproj is referenced from the [PDFComp] solution.
+For this reason, the custom version of [PdfiumViewer] should be extracted to a folder in the same hierarchy as [PDFComp].

 Finally, build the PDFComp project.